 Cows typically weigh 495 – 600 kg, bulls around 900 kg.
 Milk production is approximately 6,200 litres a year.
 (A European Holstein will produce around 7,500 litres.)

-Gestation lengths are shorter in the Norwegian Red than in many other breeds and there are fewer still births.
+Gestation lengths are shorter in Norwegian Red cattle than in many other breeds and there are fewer still births.
 Mastitis resistance is good and fertility rates are high.
-Polled or horned cattle are available.
-If you are interested in buying Norwegian Red cattle, please get in touch.
+Polled or horned Norwegian Red cattle are available.